aelai/Azure-Project-Trading/README.md

   - BASE: Target area for data.
 Data here is cleansed and transformed if necessary.
   - CONTROL: Holds data used as a part of the orchestration of the pipelines.

+## Datafactory

+- Ingestion
+  - Use a single pipeline that reads from an API
+  - Will need to set up a dataset for the source and reuse the target dataset
+  - Use KeyVault for connection strings in dataset, API key

 # Technology

 This propject will be based around using Microsoft Azure resources, in particular: